extwiii/CloudComputing-University.of.Illinois/README.md

 # CloudComputing-University.of.Illinois
 Clouds, Distributed Systems, Networking.
 Learn about and build distributed and networked systems for clouds and big data - University of Illinois at Urbana-Champaign - Coursera

-## Course 1 - Cloud Computing Concepts, Part 1
+## Course 1 - Cloud Computing Concepts 1

-## Course 2 - Cloud Computing Concepts, Part 2
+## Course 2 - Cloud Computing Concepts 2

-## Course 3 - Cloud Computing Applications, Part 1: Cloud Systems and Infrastructure
+## Course 3 - Cloud Computing Applications 1: Cloud Systems and Infrastructure

+## Course 4 - Cloud Computing Applications 2: Cloud Systems and Infrastructure

 #### Taught by:
 #### Reza Farivar - Data Engineering Manager at Capital One, Adjunct Research Assist.
 Prof. of Computer Science